Robert J. Stone: Career

 Stone was born in Brampton, Ontario in 1944 and moved to Oshawa, Ontario in the 1960s where he lived until his death in 2009.
 Following his relocation to Oshawa, he founded Robert J. Stone and Associates and soon thereafter, the Stone Records label.

-At the start of 1966, Stone represented over thirty labels in Canada such as Island Records, Fontana Records, Ariola Records, Discobel and Sapraphon.
+At the start of 1966, Stone represented over thirty labels in Canada including Island Records, Fontana Records, Ariola Records, Discobel and Sapraphon.
 The most notable of these was Island Records, which Stone Records acquired the Canadian licensing rights to in 1966.
 Working with Island Records founder Chris Blackwell, Stone convinced him that the record "Shotgun Wedding" by Roy 'C' was going to be a hit and urged him to release it as a single.
 "Shotgun Wedding" became a hit, and Stone's prediction led to Stone Records acquiring the rights to Island Records for Canadian releases.
 This arrangement meant that the majority of the early LP releases on Stone Records were Island titles.
-Included were the first Spencer Davis Group album, as well as artists such as Millie Small, Jackie Edwards, Traffic and Spooky Tooth.
+These included the first Spencer Davis Group album, as well as artists such as Millie Small, Jackie Edwards, Traffic and Spooky Tooth.
 Stone licensed albums from Scandinavian acts such as The New Beatnicks and The Hounds for Canadian release.
 This international activity was not limited to importing foreign releases: Stone also got Canadian acts Tom Northcott and Joey Hollingsworth international releases.
 During these years, Stone began working with trumpeter and composer Johnny Cowell.
-Cowell was best known as the composer of Walk Hand in Hand and His Girl, and as a trumpeter of the Toronto Symphony Orchestra for several decades.
+Cowell was known as the composer of Walk Hand in Hand and His Girl, and as a trumpeter with the Toronto Symphony Orchestra for several decades.

 In addition to albums, Stone Records were responsible for several 45 RPM single releases.
 Stone had already released "Ronnie Dove and the Ron-Als - Beach Rat" in 1964 (Dove would later be a member of legendary Canadian psych band Rockadrome), but the deal with Island Records led to a flood of Island single releases on Stone Records in 1966.
 These were successful for both Stone and Island and involved a large amount of record plugging.
-In the same year, Jimi Hendrix travelled to Oshawa in hopes of signing a deal with Stone, but Stone lacked the funds to sign and record him and had to pass on the opportunity.
+In 1966, Jimi Hendrix travelled to Oshawa in hopes of signing a deal with Stone, but Stone lacked the funds to sign him and had to pass on the opportunity.

 In 1967, Stone started two new labels: Caledon, a country label featuring acts Orval Prophet and Dallas Harms, and Now Records, featuring the bands Crowbar and the British North America Act.
-Stone acquired additional label for distribution including Flop and Gold Standard.
+Stone acquired additional labels for distribution including Flop and Gold Standard.
 This year also saw the release of the first two Kensington Market (band) 45 singles on Stone Records and marked the start of a budget line of country LPs.
-However, the distribution deal with Island concluded in 1968 and Caledon and Now both shut down that same year.
+The distribution deal with Island concluded in 1968, and Caledon and Now both shut down that same year.
 The Stone imprint also dissolved with its final release, a charity record entitled "Christmas Is My Love".